sparkle-project/sparkle-project.github.io/documentation/index.md

 * [Add update settings](/documentation/preferences-ui/) to your settings panel.
 * [Add binary delta updates](/documentation/delta-updates/) to your application.
 * [Add gentle update reminders](/documentation/gentle-reminders) for your application.
+* [Add a custom user interface](/documentation/custom-user-interfaces) for your application's updater.
 * [Learn about gathering anonymous statistics about your users' systems](/documentation/system-profiling/).
 * [Review Sparkle 2's API Reference](/documentation/api-reference)